trento-project/docs/guides/architecture/trento-architecture.md

 ---

 ## Checks Execution
 The Checks Execution is managed by the [Checks Engine](https://github.com/trento-project/wanda).
-It includes the Trento configuration checks catalog, which are written as `yaml` files.
+It uses the [Trento configuration checks catalog](https://github.com/trento-project/checks), which consists of `yaml` files.
 Each check includes a script written in [Rhai](https://rhai.rs/) which is what the check tries to evaluate with some facts coming from the targets.

 This component is responsible of:
 - Listening for checks execution requests coming from the control plane (or any other external user)